-Complete and submit an official New Hampshire Community Technical College application to the Admissions Office.
-Include the \$10 Application Fee.
-Checks or money orders should be made payable to NHCTC.
+Complete and submit an official River Valley Community College application to the Admissions Office and include the \$10 Application Fee.
+Checks or money orders should be made payable to River Valley Community College.
 Applications received without the application fee will not be processed.
+You can apply online at www.rivervalley.edu and the application fee will be waived.

 - 2. Submit evidence of graduation from an approved high school along with an official transcript of courses and grades; or official documentation of a General Equivalent Diploma (GED) or its satisfactory equivalent.
 Official documents must be received directly from the granting institution in a sealed envelope. - 3.
 Submit official transcripts of all previous college work.
 Official documents must be received directly from the granting institution in a sealed envelope. - 4.
 Schedule an appointment to take the Accuplacer® assessment by calling the Admissions office.
 (Accuplacer is a tool that assists in identifying academic strengths and weaknesses in computer, reading, and math skills.
 This assessment is computerized and is given to all applicants.)
 There is a \$15 fee for the Accuplacer.
 The fee can be paid at the time of the assessment.
 Applicants with documented disabilities who require accommodations to take the assessment must submit official documentation to the Disabilities Coordinator prior to scheduling the assessment.
-(See page 17) - 5.
+(See page 19) - 5.
 A personal interview with a College Admissions Counselor is optional and strongly encouraged.
 Please note: All nursing program applicants must participate in a personal interview with an Admissions Counselor.

 - 6. When necessary additional requirements may be requested from the applicant for admission to specific program of study.
 These requirements may include, but are not limited to, faculty interview, a program meeting, letters of reference, and additional pre-admission assessment. - 7.
+Every degree student must demonstrate basic arithmetic and algebra skills before enrolling in college-level math and other courses (e.g., science).
+To earn an associate degree, students will be required to successfully complete one or more college-level math classes as specified by the particular program and curriculum to which the student has been accepted.
+Students lacking basic arithmetic and algebra skills may achieve those competencies through developmental math courses offered at the college. - 8.
+Criminal background checks may be required for some program practicum and internship experiences.
+See page 13 for complete policy. - 9.
 Notify the College of eligibility for Veterans Administration and other aid programs.

 Applicants are responsible for insuring that all document requested by the College are received by the College in the manner requested.
-All documents submitted to the College become the property of NHCTC - Claremont and will not be returned or sent to other organizations or academic institutions.
+All documents submitted to the College become the property of River Valley Community College and will not be returned or sent to other organizations or academic institutions.